What do Londoners want from their next Mayor?

 - Are London’s political institutions and public services working for ordinary Londoners?
 If not, how can they be reformed?

-We are inviting the Mayoral candidates to speak.
-But this won’t be an election event.
-Instead it will be an opportunity for the candidates and other participants to pause, discuss and reflect on what we can do to create a fairer, greener, richer and more united city.
+The Mayoral candidates spoke at the conference, but it wasn’t intended to be an election event.
+Instead it was an opportunity for the candidates and other participants to pause, discuss and reflect on what we can do to create a fairer, greener, richer and more united city.